wp-plugins/php-live-wordpress/readme.txt

 Requires at least: 2.7
 Tested up to: 3.3.1

-PHP Live! for WordPress integration.  http://www.phplivesupport.com
+PHP Live! for WordPress integration.
+Chat with your website visitors using any web browser.

 == Description ==